Why It's Important for People to Have Life Skills

 - they may not have seen a reason for learning some of them,

-- parents may not have taught them to their children or may not have known them themselves,
+- parents may not have known about them or taught them to their children,

-- schools may have excluded them from their curriculums or
+- schools may have excluded them from their curricula or

 - students who are continually absent from school may have left themselves with learning gaps.

 There is a tendency for people to believe that if you don’t know these things, you are stupid, but this simply is not true.

 Every one of these skills can be learned by the average person.